seng438-winter-2023/seng438-a2-Spady7702/seng438-a2-team_number.md

 **1. calculateColumnTotal(Values2D data, int column)**

-Each function utilizes as Values2D mock whens umming the values in the column provided.
+Each function utilizes as Values2D mock when summing the values in the column provided.

    * First test: 'calculateColumnTotalForFourPositiveValues()' mocks a Values2D object as follows: {3.0, 2.5, 7.0, 10.5} in (0,0), (1,0), (2,0), and (3,0) respectively.
 The test method expects a sum of 23.0 to be returned.